OxideLauncher/OxideLauncherWeb/public/news/articles/welcome.md

 ---
 id: "welcome"
-title: "Welcome to Oxide Launcher!"
+title: "The site is now live!"
-date: "2025-12-20"
+date: "2025-12-21"
-category: "launcher"
+category: "community"
-summary: "Introducing Oxide Launcher — a modern, open-source Minecraft launcher built with Rust and React."
+summary: "The Oxide Launcher website is now live!
+(It is VERY work in progress)"
 author: "Oxide Team"
 ---

 Hey there! 👋

 We're excited to introduce Oxide Launcher, a new way to play Minecraft.
 If you've ever felt like existing launchers are either too slow, too cluttered, or missing features you need, we built Oxide with you in mind.

-## What is Oxide?

-Oxide is a Minecraft launcher built from scratch using Rust and React.
-That means:

-- **Fast startup times** — the launcher opens in milliseconds, not seconds
-- **Low memory usage** — Oxide stays light so your system resources go to Minecraft
-- **Modern interface** — clean design with dark and light themes
-- **Multi-platform mod support** — search and install from both CurseForge and Modrinth

 ## Why another launcher?